asimplemind/asimplemind.github.io/_posts/2021-11-25-thanksgiving.markdown

   tags: Life
   ---

 What are we thankful for?
 Having a day off from work and be together.
-Can't get hygger than this.
+Can't get more hygge-er than this.